-Ground flaxseed (also called milled flaxseed or flaxseed meal) adds a pleasant, earthy flavor and satisfying texture to these muffins.
+Ground flaxseed (also called milled flaxseed or flaxseed meal) adds a pleasant, earthy flavor and satisfying texture to muffins.
 Flaxseed is loaded with omega-3 fatty acids, fiber, and antioxidants.
-You can find it at many grocery stores these days or order it online.
+It also works well as a binder in egg-free or vegan muffin recipes.

 These muffins are sweetened with maple syrup.
 You can substitute other liquid sweeteners such as agave if you prefer.